How to trace LGBT ancestors

 Check old newspapers and court records

 If you want to imagine the life your ancestor led, it is essential to understand the laws and customs that governed their life.
-For example, in 1882 it would have been unlikely that your great-great-aunt would be in the local public house since it was legal to refuse to serve women in a pub until 1982.
+For example, in 1882 it would have been unlikely that your British great-great-aunt would be in the local public house since it was legal to refuse to serve women in a bar there until 1982.
 It would be just as unlikely that your great-great uncle enjoyed a leisurely weekend off work since weekends off weren’t common until the 1930s.

 Since homosexual acts between men were criminalised, it does mean that there is a chance that you might find your ancestor’s name turn up in the courts or in the newspapers.
 For example, William Cooke’s unfortunate case can be found in the England & Wales Crime, Court and Punishment records.
 Cooke was sentenced to life in prison in 1855 at Hertford for the crime of sodomy.